 Table of Contents

+To understand vestibular function, we start first with the system as a whole.
 The vestibular system is the apparatus present in the bony labyrinth of the inner ear.
 This system contributes to a sense of balance and spatial orientation and it is involved in coordinating movement with balance.
 The vestibular system is made up of semicircular canals and the otoliths which send information to the brain.
 The brain uses this information and enables the person to understand the position and acceleration of the body.
 The activation of the vestibular system leads to feeling dizzy after someone spins around like a top.
 Riding on a fast roller coaster or having a bumpy plane ride may stimulate the vestibular system which then leads to motion sickness.

-Structure of Vestibular system
+Structure of the Vestibular system

 The vestibular apparatus is present in the petrous part of the temporal bone.
 It consists of a system of membranous tubes and chambers.
 It has two parts: the semicircular canals, which are involved in dynamic equilibrium; and the otoliths, which are involved in static equilibrium.